A Variational Inequality Perspective on Generative Adversarial Networks: Optimization of Variational Inequalities (batch setting)

 \subsection{Extrapolation from the past}

 One issue with extrapolation is that the algorithm ``wastes'' a gradient~\eqref{eq:extrapolation}.
-Indeed we need to compute the gradient at two different positions for every single update of the parameters.
-We thus propose a new technique that we call \emph{extrapolation from the past} which only requires to compute one gradient for every update.
-The idea of this technique is to store and re-use the previous extrapolated gradient to compute the new extrapolation point:
+Indeed we need to compute the gradient at two different positions for every single update of the parameters. \citep{popov1980modification} proposed a similar technique that only requires a single gradient computation per update.
+The idea is to store and re-use the extrapolated gradient for the extrapolation: